WinterCore/use-async-wrapper/README.md

 Because `isFetching` maps to `isLoading` and cached data is preserved, React Query's background refetches flow straight into `renderLoading="no-data"` — stale prices stay visible, dimmed, while the new rate loads.

+**Why `mapError`?** React Query hands you `Error` objects; your error render functions want something typed and renderable. `mapError` does that conversion once, at the boundary — here `e => e.message` turns both queries into `AsyncData<..., string>`.
+That's also what makes them composable: `combine` requires all its sources to share one error type, so normalizing each query's error at the edge is what lets query-backed and manually-fetched `AsyncData`s mix in the same pipeline.
+Omit it and the error passes through as `Error`.

 Notes:

-- `mapError` converts the query's error (default `Error`) into your `AsyncData`'s error type.
-Without it, the error passes through as-is.
-It's read through a ref, so inline arrow functions don't churn the memo.
+- `mapError` is read through a ref, so passing an inline arrow function doesn't churn the memoized result.
 - Errors win over cached data, mirroring `AsyncWrapper`'s state priority.
 - `undefined` data is treated as "not loaded" — don't use the bridge for queries where `undefined` is a valid payload.
 - `queryToAsyncData` is the pure, non-hook version of the same conversion, useful in tests or outside components.